nzffa/nzffa/README.md

 ##About this extension

-This is the NZFFA Membership Management System based on Radiant CMS and is the main project that ties all the rest together.
+This is the NZFFA Membership Management System based on Radiant CMS and is the main project that ties our membership management system together.
 Most of the extensions are pulled in via the Gemfile.

 Note: This repository has a few additional extensions in vendor/extensions, one of which is named nzffa;
 https://github.com/nzffa/nzffa/tree/master/vendor/extensions/nzffa